 Entertaining Welsey Shaw: A novel about a celebrity struggling with celebrity

 She’s a movie star extraordinaire—pampered, spoiled, accompanied by entourages, as famous for her temper as her talent.
 Paparazzi hound her.
 Fans stalk her.
 People love to hate her.

-So why has Welsey Shaw stopped making movies to spend her days sitting in a New York City Starbucks incognito, watching everybody, all alone?
-Does she have some sort of secret?
+So why has Welsey Shaw stopped making movies, only to spend her days sitting in a New York City Starbucks incognito, watching everybody, all alone?

 Daniel Ferreira would like to know.
 His volatile first encounter with the super-celebrity gradually turns into a very improbable friendship, as opposites attract—or at least become very curious about one another.
 Soon both start looking forward to their weekly encounters they keep secret from everyone else in their lives as they compare notes, argue, and realize how much they need each other.
 But Daniel never loses sight of the fact that Welsey Shaw seems to have an undisclosed reason for these meetings, and when the opportunity to read her private notes on her cell phone presents itself, the temptation is just too great.